kj4tmp/gatorcat/doc/README.md

 The CLI must have permissions to interact with npcap.
 The easiest way to accomplish this is to launch it from a terminal with administrator priviledges.

+### Windows (WSL)

+On linux on windows through WSL, is is very difficult to obtain raw access to ethernet interfaces on the host.
+It is possible through [usbipd](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) but you might as well just use the windows CLI.

 ### Linux

 The CLI requires `CAP_NET_RAW` permissions to open raw sockets.
 The easiest way to acheive this is to run the CLI with `sudo`.